| SDA assessment

 in all designing and making activities.
 They should show this

+throughout the different elements of their design folder.
 Teachers can use the criteria for continuous assessment of students’ work.

 They also provide a checklist for students.
 However, it must be